h0x0er/headlysis/README.md

 ## Headlysis

-A tool for checking the security headers present in a website.
+A tool for checking security headers present in a website.

 ## Building